 In addition, if Hitler had won the support of naturists or green environmentalists (which, in the latter case, he did); that wouldn't have shown us that Hitler's Nazism was all about naturism or all about green environmentalism.
 Neither would such support show us that Hitler wasn't a socialist or that he was a "friend of capitalism".
 Yes, Hitler, at certain points, needed capitalist support – though that support has been grossly exaggerated - for strategic political reasons; not because he was a lover of capitalism.
 He most certainly wasn't; as numerous of his own quotes show!

 For a start, no one has ever claimed that Hitler's socialism was identical to Marx's (revolutionary) socialism.
-Then again, Lenin's or Trotsky's socialism wasn't identical to Marx's socialism either; just as, today, the socialism of the UK's Socialist Workers Party is not identical to that of the Communist Party of Great Britain (CPGB).
+Then again, Lenin's or Trotsky's socialism wasn't identical to Marx's socialism either.
+(Today, the socialism of the UK's Socialist Workers Party isn't identical to that of the Communist Party of Great Britain.)

 Despite that, Tim Stanley's non-argument appears to be that because Hitler's socialism wasn't identical to Marx's socialism, then it couldn't have been socialism at all.
 He says:

 "Yet, by this very definition, Hitler wasn't a socialist.
 Marxism is defined by class war, and socialism is accomplished with the total victory of the Proletariat over the ruling classes."